WeOpenML/PandaLM/README.md

 ## **License**

+For model weights of PandaLM, we follow LLaMA license.
+See MODEL_LICENSE.

+The train data license will be added when we uploaded train data.

-PandaLM is released under the Apache License.
-See the LICENSE file for more information.
+The rest of this repo is under Apache License 2.0.
+See LICENSE.